colinhalebrown/colinhalebrown.github.io/index.markdown

 <hr><div class="container">
   <div class="Title"><h2 id="meadow">Meadowlark Mini Flight Computer</h2></div>
-  <div class="Content">After finishing the <a href="#esra">Spaceport America Cup</a> rocketry competition, I was inspired to obtsin my Level 2 high power rocket certification.
+  <div class="Content">After finishing the <a href="#esra">Spaceport America Cup</a> rocketry competition, I was inspired to obtain my Level 2 high power rocket certification.
 To accomplish that goal I needed a flight computer.
 After some research I decided to build one myself.
 The flight computer I created aims to deliver low-cost dual deploy functionality.
 The controller is equiped with dual pyro channels, buzzer, MicroSD for logging, altimeter, gyroscope, and accelerometer, which fits in a 29mm chassis for H class motors.</div>
   <div class="Link"><form action="https://github.com/colinhalebrown/Meadowlark-Mini/tree/main" method="get" target="_blank">
   <button class="button-60" type="submit">View Documentation</button>
   </form></div>
   <div class="Photo"><img src="/assets/images/meadowlark-mini_cover.jpg" alt="Meadowlark Mini PCB"></div>
 </div>

-<hr><h2 id="esra"> Experimental Sounding Rocketry Association (ESRA) Team</h2>
+<hr><h2 id="esra">Experimental Sounding Rocketry Association (ESRA) Team</h2>

 In September 2023, the President of Oregon State University's (OSU) American Institute of Aeronautics and Astronautics (AIAA) program reached out and asked me to form a new rocketry team.
 I attended numerous club recruiting events and presented at the AIAA Fall general body meeting to recruit a diverse team of undergraduates.
 By December our team was awarded an OSGC grant and accepted to compete at the Experimental Sounding Rocketry Association’s (ESRA) Spaceport America Cup.
 As Team Captain, I secured space to work in, materials, and supplies.
 Over the next four months our team designed, prototyped, tested, and flew our rocket for the first time in Brothers, Oregon.
 The rocket was successfully recovered with only minor damage to the forward section of the rocket due to a parachute failure.
 After shortening the rocket by a foot, strakes (long fins above our main fins) were added to increase stability.
 After an explosive full scale CATO of the rocket motor during static testing, we were unable to perform a second flight prior to competition.